Your first campaign

 • You have one simple reward idea for testing, such as a coupon, voucher, or demo prize.

-Fill the campaign properties
+Fill in the campaign basics:

 Set the campaign dates

-Configure only the minimum touchpoint details
+Configure only the minimum wheel details

 Create one simple reward

-Leave advanced options off for the first pass
+Leave advanced options off for now

-Go back to Build -> Touchpoints, then use Share or Preview on the wheel touchpoint to open the live URL or QR code in Pages.
+Go back to Touchpoints, then use Share or Preview on the wheel touchpoint to open the live URL or QR code in OmniLab Pages.
+Play through the wheel once to confirm the touchpoint, the reward, and the full experience behave as expected.

-If the campaign uses a landing page, use the landing page URL or QR code there instead of the direct touchpoint link.
-Play through the wheel once so you can confirm the touchpoint, reward, and end-to-end experience behave as expected.
+• When the campaign uses a landing page: open the landing-page URL or QR code instead of the direct touchpoint link.

 Result